audiBookning/CanvasGio-arcLine/README.md

     - similar to the arcLine03, but with more fluff.
     - Just some quick teaking with the animation and stuff.

+- `go run .\cmd\arcLine05\`
+    - Just a fun visualization made by the author of giocanvas in feedback to the issue.
+    - copied here for archive purposes.

 ##  links

 https://github.com/ajstarks/giocanvas

 https://pkg.go.dev/github.com/ajstarks/giocanvas